wirewright/wirewright/pdoc.md

 ## Matching anything

-If you need to match any term at all, you should use the pass operator.
+If you need to match any term whatsoever, you should use the pass operator.
 The pass operator is invoked whenever you use a *nameless AND typeless blank*: `_`.
 The pass operator is also implicit in named but typeless blanks: `x_` is understood as `x←_` which is a shorthand for `(%let x _)`, which means "capture anything and call that x".